SendingA/Co-NavGPT2/docs/firenav_reproduction.md

 git status --short
 ```

-The branch must be `vulcan`.
 A commit hash identifies only committed files;
 uncommitted changes and generated `outputs/` are not reproducible from Git.
 Commit or archive the final experiment state before publishing results.